docusign/code-examples-bash/README.md

    This code example demonstrates how to create an envelope where the workflow is routed to different recipients based on the value of a transaction.

 ### Rooms API:

+For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/)

 **Note: to use the Rooms API you must also create your DocuSign Developer Account for Rooms.
 Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.**
 1. **Create a room with data.**
    [Source.](./examples/Rooms/eg001CreateRoomWithDataController.sh)